The Apple Doesn't Fall Far from the Alibi: Plot

 Fiona (Emmy Rossum) continues heavily drinking at the house, to the point that she stops doing her chores and also forgets about her job at Patsy's.
 When she discovers that her apartment building will be demolished to make way for a new building, she vandalizes the site of the upcoming retirement home.

 Kevin (Steve Howey) and Veronica (Shanola Hampton) file adoption papers, and they become the foster parents of a kid named Santiago (Anthony Gonzalez).
 While Santiago impresses everyone with his voice, he does not speak English.
 However, they learn that Santiago got separated from his family while seeking asylum at the border.
 Ingrid (Katey Sagal) surprises Frank (William H. Macy) by her interest in becoming pregnant, and he agrees to the idea.
 However, the doctor tells them that they will not be able to conceive, as Frank's sperm count is just one.
 Frank is unable to back off, as Ingrid has frozen her eggs.

 With Fiona now absent in her family's finances, Debbie (Emma Kenney) is forced to pay the debts and restart the Squirrel Fund.
-Lip (Jeremy Allen White) and Tami (Kate Miner) check a few apartments, as Lip is not uncomfortable with the idea of dating someone with many roommates.
+Lip (Jeremy Allen White) and Tami (Kate Miner) check a few apartments, as Lip is uncomfortable with the idea of dating someone with many roommates.
 While Tami likes one of the apartments, Lip is unable to pay it due to his low income.
-Tami stays at the Gallagher household, and is shocked by the poor living poor conditions.
+Tami stays at the Gallagher household, and is shocked by the poor living conditions.
 While driving, Kelly (Jess Gabor) convinces Carl (Ethan Cutkosky) into stealing city's scooters to re-sell them to hipsters.
 Carl goes forward with the plan, despite still planning to attend West Point.

 Desperate to not disappoint Ingrid, Frank manipulates Carl in giving him a sample of his semen.
 He uses this to impregnate Ingrid, making it appear like a miracle.
 At the Alibi, Fiona is approached by a man over trying drugs, until Kevin kicks him out.
 As the man leaves, Frank takes the vial.
 That night, Kevin and Veronica bring a passed out Fiona home, and the family is left astounded over what to do.